An 'online exam' is an exam sat at a location of your choosing, through the internet. At the University of Oxford, we host online exams in Inspera.

 To ensure your exam response can be marked anonymously, you must not write your name or student number anywhere within your exam response.

 The name of any files you upload (and the file metadata) will be wiped when you submit your completed exam responses.
-However, you are still advised to name your file in a format that will ensure you upload the correct document to your exam.
+However, when working on a file locally, you may still want to name your file in a format that will ensure you upload the correct document to your exam.
 For example, the name of the paper and the question number you are answering.

 Check and submit your exam responses

 Leave enough time to check your exam responses.